Ways to Volunteer

 - ESL Social - Visit a classroom at one of our Open Door Learning Centers in Minneapolis or Saint Paul to practice conversational English with adult learners.
 This opportunity is perfect for 10-20 people.
 This is a one-time commitment of two hours on a weekday morning or evening.
 For more information, contact Meghan Boyle at firstname.lastname@example.org.

 Are you interested in dedicating a year or a summer to full-time service work?
 Check out our AmeriCorps VISTA programs.
 Opportunities available throughout Minnesota and Wisconsin.

-- Minnesota Literacy Leadership Program (Yearlong) - Literacy Leaders work behind the scenes to design and carry out literacy initiatives in partnership with schools and community organizations.
+- Literacy Leadership Program (Yearlong) - Literacy Leaders work behind the scenes to design and carry out literacy initiatives in partnership with schools, government agencies, nonprofits and Tribal Nations.

 - Summer Reads (June-August) - Summer Reads VISTAs work with schools and community sites to fight the summer slide—the decline of literacy skills in low income children—for eight weeks over the summer.